Water is an essential resource. Without it, taps run dry, streams stop flowing, businesses suffer and crops die.

 California is prone to frequent dry spells, including our current record-breaking drought.
 California’s water year 2014 – which ended Sept.
 30 – will go down as one of the driest years in the state’s recorded history, resulting in a dismally low 5% of water deliveries from the State Water Project and thousands of acres of cropland idled, according to figures from the California Department of Water Resources.

 Proposition 1 – the Water Quality, Supply and Infrastructure Improvement Act of 2014 – is a $7.5 billion general obligation bond measure placed on the November 4 ballot by a near-unanimous, bipartisan vote by the Legislature and the signature of Gov. Jerry Brown.
-If approved by voters, Proposition 1 would fund investments in water projects and programs as part of a statewide, comprehensive water plan for California.
+Voters overwhelmingly passed the measure in November 2014 with a 67% - 33% margin.
+Proposition 1 will help fund investments in water projects and programs as part of a statewide, comprehensive water plan for California.

 In addition to funding programs from water conservation to recycling to groundwater cleanup to water storage, Proposition 1 is intended to leverage additional local and regional funds to provide a total investment of $25 billion to $30 billion to address California’s water needs.